Nabeel70/SignFlow/backend/README.md

 ## Connecting The Extension

 The Chrome extension service worker posts microphone chunks to `POST /api/v1/sign-sequence`.
-Update `API_BASE_URL` in `service-worker.js` if you deploy the backend to another host.
+Set the desired endpoint inside the extension popup (Backend endpoint section) if you deploy the backend to another host.